ldcas-uc3m/DMS-PO1/frontend/README.md

 ## Mapbox

 For the mapbox-gl integration, a Mapbbox-API token is needed.
-If you don’t yet have an account, create one and get your API token from within your account (https://account.mapbox.com/).
+If you don’t yet have an account, [create one](https://account.mapbox.com/auth/signup/) and get your API token from your [account page](https://account.mapbox.com/).

 Afterwards create a file called `.env.local` in the root of the `frontend` folder with the following content: